tymyrddin/blue/source/docs/active/design/taxonomies.md

 # Honeypot taxonomies

-Choosing a honeypot isn’t about what’s best—it’s about what annoys attackers most while keeping your logs interesting.
+Choosing a honeypot is about what annoys attackers most while keeping your logs interesting.

 ## By purpose: Research vs. Production

 ### Research honeypots

-The academics of deception tech—left exposed like an unlocked bicycle in Camden, just to see who takes the bait.
+The academics of deception tech: Left exposed like an unlocked bicycle in Camden, just to see who takes the bait.
 Perfect for:

 * Documenting attacker tools, techniques, and tantrums
 * Discovering zero-days before they’re cool (or weaponised)